vbachele/Inception/README.md

 	- Give the 4th environmental variables for wordpress

 3. Create a www.conf
-You need to edit www.conf and place it to /etc/php/7.3(the usual version of php on 42 vm)/fpm/pool.d and wp-content.php to disable access wordpress installation page when you access your site at https://login.42.fr
+You need to edit www.conf and place it in /etc/php/7.3(the usual version of php on 42 vm)/fpm/pool.d and wp-content.php to disable access to the wordpress installation page when you access your site at https://login.42.fr
-	- Put listen = 0.0.0.0:9000 to listen all the ports
+	- Put listen = 0.0.0.0:9000 to listen to all ports
 	- Increase the number for the pm values in order to avoid a 502 page

 # MARIADB
-MariaDB will be the data base to store information about our wordpress users and infos.
+MariaDB will be the database to store information about our wordpress users and settings.
 In this section we have to create the Mariadb image and create 2 users.

 ## Useful links